 Introduces students to the theory behind Lean, including concepts such as value stream mapping, workplace organization and standardization, 5-S and cellular flow.
-Covers Lean terminology, including kanban and total production maintenance, and tools, such as gap analysis, 5 Whys
+Covers Lean terminology, including Kan Ban and total production maintenance, and tools, such as gap analysis, 5 Whys

 Prerequisite: Successful completion of MAT 311 or instructor's permission.
-Corequisite: root cause analysis, Pareto charts, and cause-effect diagrams.